Ogasawara Subprefecture

 Ogasawara Subprefecture (小笠原支庁, Ogasawara-shichō) is a subprefecture of the Tokyo Metropolitan Government in Japan.
 The subprefecture covers the Bonin and Volcano Islands and three isolated islets (the "Ogasawara Archipelago") and is coterminous with the village of Ogasawara.
 The subprefecture covers 104.41 km2 and has a population of 2,930 in 2023.
 It maintains a main office on Chichijima and a branch office on Hahajima, the two permanent settlements in the islands.
 (The SDF base on Iwo Jima is supported separately, although still notionally part of the subprefecture and village's jurisdiction.)

 Name

 The subprefecture bears the Japanese name of the Bonin Islands, derived from an apocryphal 18th-century account of the islands' discovery in 1593 by a member of the Ogasawara clan of samurai.
-Although the Ogasawara Islands themselves are still more often known as the Bonins in English, a name which originates from transliteration of an early Japanese word for "uninhabited islands" (bunin-shima or mujin-shima), the modern subprefecture is usually known as Ogasawara.
+Although the Ogasawara Islands themselves are still more often known as the Bonin Islands in English, a name which originates from a transliteration of an early Japanese word for "uninhabited islands" (bunin-shima or mujin-shima), the modern subprefecture is usually known as Ogasawara.